Quackster/Havana-www/README.md

 You can download the latest gamedata package from the [Releases](https://github.com/Quackster/Havana-www/releases) page.

-Each release contains a .zip archive of the current version, ready to be hosted on your own web server.
+Each release contains a .tar.xz archive of the current version, ready to be hosted on your own web server.

 ## Contributing